Effect of ion irradiation on superconducting thin films: Sheet resistance and critical temperature

-Finally, Fig.~\ref{Rs_Tc_dose_figure}(c) shows the relationship between $T_c$ and $R_{\square, 10~\mathrm{K}}$ of MoSi, NbN, Nb, and Al wafers.
-We consider it as an application-oriented map into disordered superconductors, from which one could pick suitable materials for each purpose.
-Since ion irradiation is in principle suitable for increasing disorder of any superconducting thin film, future research on other materials may help to fill the empty parts of the map, e.g., in the regime $R_\square> 200$~$\Omega$.
-As examples of alternative techniques, tuning the oxidation of granular aluminium provides a wide range of $R_\square$ at $T_c\approx 2$~K~\cite{grunhaupt_granular_2019-1}, while reducing the thickness of ALD-grown NbN can provide values from about $T_c\approx 14$~K and $R_\square \approx 60$~$\Omega$ to $T_c\approx 5$~K and $R_\square \approx 5$~k$\Omega$~\cite{linzen_structural_2017}.
+We consider Fig.~\ref{Rs_Tc_dose_figure}(c) also as an application-oriented map into disordered superconductors, from which one could pick suitable materials for each purpose.
+Since ion irradiation is in principle suitable for increasing disorder of any superconducting thin film, future research on other materials may help to fill the empty parts of the map.
+As examples of alternative techniques, tuning the oxidation of granular aluminium provides a wide range of $R_\square$ at $T_c\approx 2$~K~\cite{levy-bertrand_electrodynamics_2019}, while reducing the thickness of ALD-grown NbN can provide values from about $T_c\approx 14$~K and $R_\square \approx 60$~$\Omega$ to $T_c\approx 5$~K and $R_\square \approx 5$~k$\Omega$~\cite{linzen_structural_2017}.
 These value ranges of the alternative techniques are illustrated in Fig.~\ref{Rs_Tc_dose_figure}(c) by the green and blue lines, respectively.
-Other interesting materials include, e.g., ALD-grown NbTiN~\cite{burdastyh_superconducting_2020}.